 DO pay attention to your shoes

 One of the biggest mistakes clients make when dressing for a photo shoot is assuming that their feet with not be seen.
 Nothing is worse than a wide shot of a couple walking together through a field…only to be ruined by clashing tennis shoes plastered with a logo.

 DON’T wear clothing with logos

 Just as shoes can be an eyesore, so can shirts, jackets or pants that have visible logos.
-While they might be great for an advertisement in the next issue of People magazine, let’s keep the logos to a minimum or, even better, nonexistent, in senior or engagement shoots.
+While they might be great for an advertisement in the next issue of People magazine, let’s keep the logos to a minimum or, even better, nonexistent, in senior shoots.